 Werderscher Markt 13

 Please make sure that you include three copies of all printed supporting material for these categories.
-All entry material should be carefully marked with the category, project title and names of the organisation and the agency (if appropriate).
-Please ensure, however, that you also provide all material in digital form (e.g. as pdf) in the online application process, which you are required to complete for all enteries. .
-Submitted material can not be returned.
+Every hard copy should be carefully marked with the category, project title and names of the organisation and the agency (if applicable).
+Please ensure, however, that you also provide all material in digital form (e.g. as PDF) in the online application process.
+Submitted material cannot be returned.

 You can submit publications in your native language to support your application; however we ask that all application material (for example, the application forms and the project description) are submitted in English.